 Bangalore for me is a place of first love, heartbreaks and renewed hope.
 A place where I spent hours buried in a book at Blossoms or Landmark or Crosswords.
 A place where I would get caught every single time by my dad while sneaking into the house at odd hours.
 A place where you celebrated India’s World cup victory.A place where the love of our lives was born.

-A work place where I spent almost every waking hour at the office trying to get ahead in the rat race called life.
-A place where I work for one of the best bosses and that is the only reason I still work in that company even after 9 whole years.
-A work place which boasts about the best employee facilities in India.
+A workplace where I spent almost every waking hour at the office trying to get ahead in the rat race called life.
+A place where I work for one of the best bosses and that is the only reason I worked in that company for 9 whole years.
+A workplace which boasts about the best employee facilities in India.